-I’ve always found tees with small prints over one side of the chest (or no front print at all) with a print on the back are less desirable.
+I’ve always found that 1970s and 80s tees with small prints over one side of the chest (or no front print at all) with a print on the back are less desirable (with 1980s Skateboarding tees being the one exception).
+However, in recent years designs with a large “back hit” have been embraced and even called a “Mullet“.
 Buyers generally want a substantially sized print on the front.
 A back print is always a bonus and can boost the value, especially if it’s a band tour tee with a unique set of dates.
-The all-over print that covers the majority of fabric (front, back and arms) is also less desirable.
-Although in recent years it has gained a bit of traction among certain buyers.
-In general, the majority of buyers will prefer a Megadeth tee with a standard print rather than an all-over print.
+For many years the all-over print that covers the majority of fabric (front, back, and arms) was less desirable.
+Although in recent years it has surged in popularity among the new generation of buyers.

 T-Shirt Type & Color

-The color of fabric is usually the least influential factor, but it’s worth mentioning.
-Over the past decade I’ve noticed that yellow, pink and red tees have consistently been less desirable.
+The color of the fabric is usually the least influential factor, but it’s worth mentioning.
+Over the past decade, I’ve noticed that yellow, pink, and red tees have consistently been less desirable.
 Black can have a slight edge over white because it can hide stains better.

 When MJ passed away, all his collectibles skyrocketed way beyond their value for several months.
 Those who purchased during that time will likely never recoup their investment.
 Well, unless he faked his death and records a new hit album and quickly passes away again.
 You can bet if the original Guns N’ Roses lineup ever re-formed for a concert, that hype would trickle down to the value of their vintage tees.
 Newsworthy goings-on are always a good time to sell, not to buy.